Naluyanda Community School, 2019

 - Installed a hand-pump on site to provide safe, clean water

 - Trained 23 young, unemployed people from the local area giving them new skills and new opportunities to find work

-We look forward to sharing photos of the official opening in May 2020.
+We look forward to sharing photos of the official opening in summer 2020.